Hey Arnold! The Movie poster

 The inciting incident occurs at 8 minutes when Scheck announces his plan to demolish the entire neighborhood to build a massive Scheck-E-Mart mall, threatening everyone's homes..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Arnold decides to take action and organizes the neighborhood kids to fight back against Scheck, committing to save their homes themselves., moving from reaction to action.
+This reveals the protagonist's commitment to Arnold decides to take action and organizes the neighborhood kids to fight back against Scheck, committing to save their homes themselves., moving from reaction to action.

 The Collapse moment at 54 minutes (71% through) represents the emotional nadir.
 Here, Scheck steals the critical document from Arnold, destroys it, and the neighborhood appears doomed.
-Arnold's hope dies as he believes he has failed everyone., illustrates the protagonist at their lowest point.
+Arnold's hope dies as he believes he has failed everyone., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 59 minutes initiates the final act resolution at 78% of the runtime.
 Helga reveals she has the backup evidence and confesses her feelings to Arnold, giving him the tools and emotional support needed for the final confrontation., demonstrating the transformation achieved throughout the journey.